 Bernoulli's Equation Calculator

-Leave exactly one field blank — it will be solved automatically.
+Leave exactly one field blank.
+It will be solved automatically.

 Point 1